Factorization homology I: higher categories: Factorization homology

 \begin{proof}[Proof of Lemma~\ref{fC}] We will consider the restricted Yoneda functor $\fC\colon (\cMfd_n^{\vfr})^{\op} \to \Psh(\btheta_n^{\op})$ which enlarges the restricted Yoneda functor of Notation~\ref{def.fC}.
 Lemma~\ref{theta-preserves} directly states that Segal covering diagrams are carried by the cellular realization functor to purely closed covers.
 Because purely closed covers are in particular limit diagrams in $\cDisk_n^{\vfr}$, each presheaf $\fC(M)$ on $\btheta_n$ carries the opposites of Segal covering diagrams to limit diagrams of spaces.

 It remains to verify that each value $\fC(M)$ carries the opposites of univalence diagrams to limit diagrams of spaces.
-For this we use use the criterion of Lemma~\ref{univ-criterion}, through which it is enough to show that the only $k$-idempotents of the Segal $\btheta_n$-space $\fC(M)$ are identity $k$-morphisms.
+For this, we use the criterion of Lemma~\ref{univ-criterion}, which reduces us to showing that the only $k$-idempotents of the Segal $\btheta_n$-space $\fC(M)$ are identity $k$-morphisms.